-If you’ve ever worked a retail job — or any customer service job, really — you know the experience sticks with you.
-You get paid crap to work long hours on your feet and take abuse from customers.
-Retail workers are consistently some of the worst paid.
+Those who work retail get paid crap to work long hours and take abuse from customers.
 The average hourly pay is a little more than $10 per hour.
-Luckily, for most it’s not a career.
-These three are proof that even if you’re stuck at Hollister or Old Navy, you can make it to the top.
+And these three billionaires are proof that even if you’re stuck at Hollister or Old Navy, you can get to the top.

-Next: If you can crunch numbers, though, it’ll likely be an easier climb.
+Next: If you can crunch numbers, it’ll be an easier climb.

 - Four billionaires started as accountants.

 Billionaires can come from anywhere, which should inspire you.
 You can escape the cubicle even if you’re like four of our billionaires who began as number-crunchers.
 Accountants may seem boring, but they have generally high-paying jobs ($48,000 annually on average).